Marktawa/tags-strapi-bluedolphin/docs/ARTICLE.md

 - Step 4: Add A New Locale
 - Step 5: Enable Content-Type Localization
 - Step 6: Add Locale Content
-- Step 7: Test API
 ---
 - **Frontend Setup**
-- Step 8: Install Gatsby
+- Step 7: Install Gatsby
-- Step 9: Add a Wrapper
+- Step 8: Add a Wrapper
-- Step 10: Add Styling
+- Step 9: Add Styling
-- Step 11: Configure Gatsby dependencies
+- Step 10: Configure Gatsby dependencies
-- Step 12: Test GraphQL
+- Step 11: Test GraphQL
-- Step 13: Fetch data from Strapi API
+- Step 12: Fetch data from Strapi API
-- Step 14: Add Products Page
+- Step 13: Add Products Page
-- Step 15: Add Home Page
+- Step 14: Add Home Page
 ---
-- Step 16: Test App
+- Step 15: Test App
 - Conclusion

 With the vast number of languages spoken by users worldwide in different regions, an application's ability to serve content to users in their locales gradually becomes a needed functionality for better user engagement and retention.